ScuolaNormaleSuperiore/rag-guardrails/README.md

 their next legitimate messages.
 Nothing in this plugin can undo that, because the side effect happens before this plugin's reply is delivered.

-Keeping this limit lower means an over-long message is refused here first, with an explanation of what to correct and no suspension.
+Keeping this limit lower means that messages between the two limits are refused by RAG Guardrails, with an explanation of what to correct and no suspension.

-`Privacy guards: public service contacts` ships **empty**, and is the one setting shared by the input and output privacy guards rather than duplicated per stage.
+`Privacy guards: allowed contacts` ships **empty**, and is the one setting shared by the input and output privacy guards rather than duplicated per stage.
 Contacts listed there — one per line, e-mail addresses and phone numbers together — are not treated as personal data on either stage, which is what lets